Soft Dog Crates- Croft Crate Review

 - You can ensure that they are not going to damage anything, most importantly themselves, when left unattended and limit the mess of dirty paws!

 If your dog is a chewer or aggressive, this crate is made from fabric so may not be suitable for you.
 For dogs that are happy in a crate this is luxury!
 Made from metal tube structure, with fabric and mesh sides and a fleece floor, it comes in a choice of colours so looks great as well as being practical.

 Dimensions can be found on the website so you can order a crate of a comfortable size for your dog(s) and car.
 The crate has 3 openings (doors) and conveniently folds flat (into its carry bag) for when it is not needed.
 It is sturdy and well-made.
 I can tell that we will be using it for many purposes for a many years.

 Peaceful Car Journeys!

 It is soft and comfortable, and vision can be restricted as you wish using the mesh windows and Velcro window panels.

 I can tell that the dogs feel calm and safe in here.
 They curl up together for a snooze when travelling rather than standing on guard at the window.
 They are noticeably calmer in everyday life too.
 We put this partly down to the car crating and their reduced stress hormones.

 For the summer months we have adapted the crate with a cool mat and plenty of gusts of air conditioning.
 They should stay calm, cool and comfortable on those short journeys.
-For longer journeys we choose a car seat belt and harness.
-For advice about seat belts click here.
-For advice about travelling in rental cars with dogs click here.
+For longer journeys we choose a car seat belt and harness. if you are needing advice about seat belts click here.
+Travelling in rental cars with dogs here.